amasotti/currency-api/README.md

 # Demo Currency App

-__dummy project to demo use of git cliff__
+__dummy project to demo / experiment with git cliff__

 __date:__ May 2024

 ## Description

-The project is a (very rudimental) currency converter app that uses the Frankfurter API to get the latest exchange rates.
+The project is a (very rudimentary) currency converter app that uses the Frankfurter API to get the exchange rates.
 The app is built using Ktor, a Kotlin framework for building lightweight web applications.

-The API itself is just kind of "Hello-World" project, what I wanted to test here is the `git-cliff` tool, which is a tool to generate changelogs from git history.
+The API itself is just a kind of "Hello-World" project; what I really wanted to test here is the `git-cliff` tool, which is a tool to generate changelogs from git history.

 ## Resources